DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Linear Regression.md

 We assign each input feature $x_i$ a weight parameter of $\theta_i$ . we also assign the zero-th input feature entry $x_0 = 1$ to have $\theta_0$ to work as the intercept term.
 The hypothesis function looks like this:

 $$h(x) = \sum_{i=0}^n \theta_i x_i = \theta^T x$$
-And in order to have the hypothesis funciton approaching the desired function, we define a cost function using the [[least mean squares]] (LMS) algorithm, as:
+And in order to have the hypothesis funciton approaching the desired function, we define a cost function using the [[Least Mean Squares (LMS)]] (LMS) algorithm, as:

 $$J(\theta) = \frac{1}{2} \sum _{i=1}^N || \theta^T x^{(i)} - y^{(i)} ||^2$$